 I suggest taking a private tour vs a group tour because that any given time there were easily 25,000 tourists the day in late May.
 I doubt very seriously all of those folk paid for a group tour.

-If you decide to take a group tour you need to understand it might be 50 to 100 people in your tour and they are walking and talking fast and you will most likely be in the very back not hearing one word.
-I suggest doing your own and pay for a personalized tour.
+If you decide to take a group tour you need to understand it might be 50 to 100 people on your tour and they are walking and talking fast and you will most likely be in the very back not hearing one word.

 The Heat In Pompeii

-Make sure you bring bottled water (there’s a cafe on site if you do run out), lather on the sunscreen, and wear a hat and sunglasses because there will not be a shaded area anywhere in Pompeii.
+Make sure you bring bottled water (there’s a cafe on-site if you do run out), slather on sunscreen, and wear a hat and sunglasses because there will not be shade anywhere in Pompeii.

 Finally, make sure you wear shoes that are made for traveling!
 This is not the time to be cute – the Roman cobblestones and pavements will kill you if the sun doesn’t kill you first.